-Liquidity Risk
+Liquidity risk

 Liquidity risk represents the risk that the Fund will not be able to meet its financial obligations as they fall due.
-Officers monitor cash flows and takes steps to ensure that there are adequate cash resources to meet the fund's commitments.
-The fund has immediate access to its cash holdings.
+Officers monitor cash flows and take steps to ensure that there are adequate cash resources to meet the Fund's commitments.
+The Fund has immediate access to its cash holdings.

 Liquid assets are those that can be converted to cash within three months, subject to normal market conditions.
-As at 31 March 2020, liquid investment assets were £860.4m representing 83% of total fund assets (£958.0m at 31 March 2019 representing 90% of the Fund at that date).
-These investments can in fact be liquidated within a matter of days.
+As at 31 March 2021, liquid investment assets were £1,105.4m representing 85% of total fund assets (£860.4m at 31 March 2020 representing 83% of the Fund at that date).
+These investments can in fact be liquidated within a matter of days